Generated broad Washington river scene representing the Cowlitz River, not an exact location photo

 04

-Crowded hatchery corridor
+Crowded hatchery area

 A real condition of its own that may justify moving even if the flow looks great.